krakopo/disksimfs/README.md

 As alluded to above, we will have two mount options to control the read and write latency of our ramdisk.
 Laency values will be in milliseconds.

-# Issues

-Unable to reuse kernel functions like `shmem_fill_super`, `ramfs_create`, `ramfs_mkdir`, etc. since they are not exported symbols.
-During module compile we get undefined symbol warnings.
-As a result we end up copying a lot of ramfs and tmpfs code which we could have reused.
-The same is true for structures like `ramfs_file_operations` and `ramfs_file_inode_operations`.